10 Ways You Could be Killing Your Garden

 There’s a time and a place for planting, and though you might assume most sowing and planting occurs in spring and summer, this is not the case for a huge range of plant seeds that prefer the cooler soil of autumn and winter to germinate in.
 Planting at the wrong time of year often means the wrong temperatures, sunlight levels and conditions for the plant, so it won’t survive for very long.
 Read seed packets, speak to your local nursery or find a wealth of information online before planting to discover the best time of year to get out in the garden for the species you’ve chosen.

 The source of every gardener’s woe, especially if you’re trying to grow your own produce, critters including aphids, whitefly, snails, fruit fly, cabbage moth and spider mites feed on and damage a range of fruits, vegetables, ornamentals, tubers and seeds.
 Many species can reproduce rapidly, so pest problems can quickly get out of control.
-There are some preventative steps you can take, including encouraging beneficial insects such as ladybirds and damsel bugs into your garden - who literally eat these guys for lunch - by planting nectar-rich species such as sunflowers, dill, cosmos and sweet alyssum to feed on.
-Another useful method is covering susceptible plants with lightweight row covers, cloches and netting.
+There are some preventative steps you can take, including encouraging beneficial insects such as ladybirds and damsel bugs - who literally eat these guys for lunch - into your garden by planting nectar-rich species such as sunflowers, dill, cosmos and sweet alyssum to feed on.
+Another useful method is covering susceptible plants with lightweight row covers, cloches or netting.
 Sowing disease-resistant plants and properly disposing of infested plants (not on the compost heap) can also help.

 One of the simplest yet most common reasons for a declining garden is not giving it the time or care it needs.
 If you’re going to plant a range of beautiful exotic species or colourful flowers, then you will need to put in a bit of work to see them thrive.
 Leaving plants to die or beds to become weedy can cause unwanted pests and diseases, making it much harder to recover your backyard later on.
 If you don’t have much time, are on a water restriction or perhaps lack knowledge, then choose easy-to-grow or drought-tolerant plants that can take care of themselves for a while.
 No plant can be ignored entirely, but species such as air plants, chrysanthemums and hellebores will be quite happy with only occasional attention.